airbnb/javascript/README.md

         });
     ```
 <a name="arrows--implicit-return"></a>
 - [8.2](#arrows--implicit-return) If the function body consists of a single statement returning an [expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#Expressions) without side effects, omit the braces and use the implicit return.
-Otherwise, keep the braces and use a `return` statement. eslint: [`arrow-parens`](https://eslint.org/docs/rules/arrow-parens.html), [`arrow-body-style`](https://eslint.org/docs/rules/arrow-body-style.html) jscs:  [`disallowParenthesesAroundArrowParam`](http://jscs.info/rule/disallowParenthesesAroundArrowParam), [`requireShorthandArrowFunctions`](http://jscs.info/rule/requireShorthandArrowFunctions)
+Otherwise, keep the braces and use a `return` statement. eslint: [`arrow-parens`](https://eslint.org/docs/rules/arrow-parens.html), [`arrow-body-style`](https://eslint.org/docs/rules/arrow-body-style.html)

     > Why?
 Syntactic sugar.
 It reads well when multiple functions are chained together.